coderaiser/putout/README.md

 ## 🏟 Plugins

 The 🐊**Putout** repo is comprised of many npm packages.
 It is a [lerna](https://github.com/lerna/lerna) monorepo similar to [babel](https://github.com/babel/babel).
+It has a lot plugins divided by groups:

 ### Appliers